submariner-io/submariner-website/src/content/getting-started/architecture/service-discovery/_index.en.md

 - A Pod tries to resolve a Service name using the domain name `clusterset.local`.
 - CoreDNS forwards the request to the Lighthouse DNS server.
-- The Lighthouse DNS server will use its ServiceImport cache to try to resolve the request.
+- The Lighthouse DNS server will use its address cache to try to resolve the request.
 - If a record exists it will be returned, else an NXDomain error will be returned.

 ![Lighthouse CoreDNS WorkFlow](/images/lighthouse/coreDNSWorkFlow.png)